 ###Vol.001 -

 T-Model Ford steps onto the stage at King Tut’s Wah Wah Hut.
 He’s in his 80s, gripping a bottle of Jack Daniels, backed by a drummer young enough to be his grandson.
-He leans into the mic, grins like the devil, and says:
+He leans into the mic, flashes a grin full of grit, and says:

 And he does.

 He plays what he calls “one-bar blues”—raw, hypnotic, and untrained.
 His guitar isn’t tuned to any standard.
 It’s tuned to survival.
-His hands bear the prints of shackles from his time on a Mississippi chain gang.
+His hands carry the marks of a hard-lived past, shaped by time on a Mississippi chain gang.
 He didn’t pick up a guitar until he was 58—after his wife bought him one and then left him.
-That night, he played like the blues were chasing him down a Glasgow alley.
+That night, he played like the blues were echoing through every Glasgow alley.

 That moment lives in everything we do at Internationalists.